auraphp/Aura.View/README.md

 Now when we call `fetch()`, the `Template` object will use the `Finder` to look through those directories for the template script we specified.

-For example, if we call `echo $template->fetch('tpl');` the `Finder` will look through each of the directories in turn to use the first 'tpl.php' template script it finds.
+For example, if we `echo $template->fetch('tpl')` the `Finder` will look through each of the directories in turn to use the first 'tpl.php' template script it finds.
 This allows us to set up several locations for templates, and put replacement templates in locations the `Finder` will get to before the baseline ones.

 Template Composition